IceDragon200/es-moon/README.md

   So I just realized that writing maps in code is going to get ugly fast, about time we start on that internal map editor I guess.

+## FAQ

+FYI, WE HAVE NO FAQS, OR FAX, just saying ya know.